TITLE 77: PUBLIC HEALTH

 2) Physicians and hospitals providing medical services to project clients shall use authorized Perinatal Centers for necessary hospitalization of high risk maternity and newborn patients.

-3) Projects shall use, when necessary, specialty services developed or recognized by the Division of Services for Crippled Children.
+3) Projects shall use, when necessary, specialty services developed or recognized by the Division of Specialized Care for Children.